raagin/django-streamfield/README.md

 ```
 In block template you can use this options as `options.autoplay`
 In page admin you will see it on the bottom of this block.
-> Note: Now only "checkbox" type is working.
+> Note: Now only "checkbox" and "select" type is working.
 You may apply options for all blocks with `STREAMFIELD_BLOCK_OPTIONS` (See [Settings](#settings))

 ## Special cases